nrisse/mwi-srf183/docs/usage.md

 ## Data
 ### Input
-Download the data as described in the publication.
+Retrieve the data from the source listed in chapter 7 (*Code and data availability*) of the report.
 For the radiosonde data, a download script is provided [here](../src/helpers/download_radiosondes.py).
-The following lists the files and their expected location:
+The following lists the expected location and file names of the input data:
 - Spectral response functions
     - `PATH_SRF`: `MWI-RX183_DSB_Matlab.xlsx`
     - `PATH_SRF`: `MWI-RX183_Matlab.xlsx`